 Application

-In case of questions, contact Franziska Oschmann or Uwe Schmitt.
+In case of questions, contact Tarun Chadha.

-FAQ 1.
-Is my group or department a SIS subscription customer?
+1. Is my group or department a SIS subscription customer?

 Please check with your PI to see if your research group is a SIS subscriber.
 Note that for some departments we have departmental subscriptions.
 Your PI should know about this.
 Please note that membership in an HPC shareholder group on Euler or use of our RDM/openBIS service alone is not sufficient for free participation.
 For students/staff from the departments/research groups listed above, the course is free.
 In this case, the course fee is only a deposit and will be refunded to the participant after the course if she/he has attended the entire course.